Barack Obama citizenship conspiracy theories: Dual citizenship with United Kingdom

 Others, including New Jersey attorney Leo Donofrio, in Donofrio v.
 Wells, have claimed that a person cannot be a natural-born citizen if he is a dual citizen at birth.
 Donofrio argued that because Obama's father was a British subject at the time Obama was born, Obama was born a dual citizen and therefore was not a natural-born citizen.
-The case was referred to the US Supreme Court by Justice Clarence Thomas, but on December 8, 2008, the Court declined without comment to hear it.
+On December 8, 2008, the Court declined without comment to hear the case.

 Dual citizenship with Kenya

-In August 2008, the Rocky Mountain News ran an online article asserting that Obama is both a U.S. and a Kenyan citizen.
-Obama actually was born a citizen of the United Kingdom and Colonies (CUKC) under British law, by virtue of his descent from a Kenyan father at a time when Kenya was a British colony, but lost CUKC citizenship and became a Kenyan citizen when Kenya gained independence in 1963.
-However, Kenya's 1963 constitution prohibited dual citizenship in adulthood; Obama therefore automatically lost his Kenyan citizenship on his 23rd birthday in 1984, by failing to formally renounce any non-Kenyan citizenship and swear an oath of allegiance to Kenya.
+In August 2008, the Rocky Mountain News ran an online article asserting that Obama was a U.S.-Kenyan dual citizen.
+Obama actually was born a citizen of the United Kingdom and Colonies (CUKC) under British law by virtue of having a Kenyan father at a time when Kenya was a British colony, though he lost his CUKC citizenship and became a Kenyan citizen when Kenya became independent in 1963.
+However, Kenya's 1963 constitution prohibited dual citizenship among adults; Obama therefore automatically lost his Kenyan citizenship on his 23rd birthday in 1984, by failing to formally renounce any non-Kenyan citizenship and swear an oath of allegiance to Kenya.
 The Rocky Mountain News apologized for the error and published a correction, but the article continued to fuel online rumors about Obama's eligibility for the presidency.
 The current Kenyan constitution, effective since 2010, permits dual citizenship, but requires those who lost Kenyan citizenship prior to 2010 to complete a registration process to regain it.